GabriFila/voice-out-bot/README.md

 ## Deployment

-The bot is deployed on Google Cloud Run and it follows the [buildpack](https://buildpacks.io/) convention to build the Go container for deployment.
-The Dockerfile is there but it is not used during the deploy pipeline.
+The bot is deployed on Google Cloud Run.